fossbarrow/ultimate-seo-checklist/SEO-Tools/Googlebot.md

 Google has come a long way with their site rendering.
 The goal of Googlebot is to render a webpage the same way a user would see it.

 To test how Google views your page, check out the Fetch and Render tool in Search Console.
 This will give you a Googlebot view vs. User view.
-This is useful for finding out how Googlebot views your webpages.
+This is useful for finding out how Googlebot views your web pages.

 ## Technical Ranking Factors